MicrosoftDocs/sdk-api/sdk-api-src/content/winreg/nf-winreg-reggetvaluea.md

 If the <i>pvData</i> buffer is too small to receive the value, the function returns ERROR_MORE_DATA.

+If the lpValue registry value does not exist, the function returns ERROR_FILE_NOT_FOUND.

 If <i>dwFlags</i> specifies a combination of both <b>RRF_SUBKEY_WOW6464KEY</b> and  <b>RRF_SUBKEY_WOW6432KEY</b>, the function returns ERROR_INVALID_PARAMETER.

 ## -remarks